backdrop-contrib/better_formats/README.txt

 2. Enable the module via the modules page.

 Use:
+1. Go to user permissions (/admin/user/permissions) and set your permissions.
-1. Navigate to Site Configuration > Input formats (/admin/settings/filters)
+2. Navigate to Site Configuration > Input formats (/admin/settings/filters)
-2. There you will find 2 tabs where you can change your settings.
+3. There you will find 2 tabs where you can change your settings.
     Defaults (/admin/settings/filters/defauts)
     Settings (/admin/settings/filters/settings)
-3. If you enable the "Control formats per node type" option.
+4. If you enable the "Control formats per node type" option.
 Go to your content type admin page to set those settings (example /admin/content/node-type/page).
    The settings are under the Input format settings fieldset.